Mugilan-Codes/image-shrink/README.md

 - Send Data from IPCMain to IPCRenderer
 - Rename the file
 - Replace or Keep a copy option
+- Create Constants for Values such as Prod and Dev

 ## Packages Used